StarRocks/starrocks/docs/en/data_source/catalog/hive_catalog.md

 | PARTITION   | The partitions into which you want to load data.
 You must specify all partition columns of the Hive table in this property.
 The partition columns that you specify in this property can be in a different sequence than the partition columns that you have defined in the table creation statement.
 If you specify this property, you cannot specify the `column_name` property. |

 ### Examples

+The following DMLs use the default file format Parquet as an example.

 1. Insert three data rows into the `partition_tbl_1` table: